unboxed/unboxed.co/source/blog/2017-11-13-what-s-on-our-bookshelf.md

 <br/>

-# Sprint - how to solve big problems and test new ideas in just five days
+# Sprint: How to solve big problems and test new ideas in just five days, by Jake Knapp, John Zeratsky & Braden Kowitz

 ## Reader: [Matt Turrell](https://unboxed.co/people#matt-turrell)